 The granular product is uniformly shaped that can be blended with solid nitrogen and phosphate fertilizers used in the US and Brazilian market.

-By deploying our RFID Asset Tracking System coupled with Rugged RFID Tags the granular deposit piles can be inventoried and identified as they are transported and the potash crops can be differentiated by these RFID Tags from solid or liquid fertilizer deposits.
+At GAO RFID, we understand how RFID can be applied to certain functions in each industry, the experience which we gain when developing RFID Technology can be used to track Assets that may be coupled with Rugged RFID Tags the granular deposit piles can be inventoried and identified as they are transported and the potash crops can be differentiated by these RFID Tags from solid or liquid fertilizer deposits.

 Mined Potash is transported in Canada utilizing “Class I” rail carriers that are capable of transporting up to 17,500 tonnes of Potash to deep water ports for international export.
 RFID Tags attached to rail cars that can easily be read and tracked by RFID Readers installed across the rail lines.
 This helps ensure that the valuable mined potash is delivered without loss to its destination.

-Using our RFID Access Control System, the entire potash mining site can be controlled and secured to only allow authorized personnel and vehicles entries into specific zones.
+Using RFID technology, the access to restricted zones may be controlled, so that people with sufficient security clearance may be allowed, with our experience and proper customization we may explore ways to build the desired system, the entire potash mining site can be controlled and secured to only allow authorized personnel and vehicles entries into specific zones.
 Secure offices on mining sites can also be programmed to only allow access to management.
 Different mining zones underground can be accessed via RFID Tags that grant mining workers and vehicles the right access to the authorized areas, all without keys or manned entranceways.

 Workplace health and safety is a major concern of any mining operation.
-Outfitting miners with RFID Tags in their helmets or vests allows mining operators to track workers in the event of a mining accident.
-In cases of emergency, our RFID Personnel Tracking System can pin-point an employee’s exact location in the mine in real-time.
+Outfitting miners with RFID Tags in their helmets or vests may be a way to allow mining operators to track workers in the event of a mining accident.
+With our history of dealing with industry-specific applications, we can apply our extensive knowledge to overcome these sorts of problems using RFID.
+Through customization, it can be a way to pin-point an employee’s exact location in the mine in real-time.
 This allows for immediate response to distress calls, as well as automatic roll call during muster drills.
 The Personnel Tracking System truly adds an extra line of defence and peace of mind to employee safety.

 GAO RFID’s Systems can be deployed as a standalone solution or can be integrated with other software solutions, according to your needs.